Debugging#

 Generated Code#

-Occasionally it can be useful to inspect the generated code for debugging or profiling.
+Occasionally, it can be useful to inspect the generated code for debugging or profiling.

-is printed at startup when wp.init()
+The cache location is printed at startup when wp.init()

 is called, for example: